-Synovetin OA $^{\otimes}$ is provided in a 2, 3 or 5mL glass vial within a lead container (PIG).
-Each vial is for use with a single dog.
+Synovetin OA® is provided in a 2, 3, 5 or 10 mL glass vial within a lead container (PIG).
+Vials are for use in a single dog or for multiple dogs (bulk) as indicated.

 The product should be stored in the cardboard shipping container until needed for use.
 The prescribed dose should be administered on the date noted on the certificate accompanying the Synovetin OA®; however, it can be administered the day before or the day after if circumstances require injection on a different day.
-Always use proper personal protection equipment and precautions for handling radioactive medical products, including nitrile gloves, splash shield, safety goggles, back-fastening gowns, head covers, booties, and surgical masks.
+Always use proper personal protection equipment and precautions for handling radioactive medical products.